ToanNham/MNIST_NumberClassification/README.md

 MNIST NumberClassification

-Description: This small project a practice and introductory project to machine learning.
-Using the MNIST database, we trained a CNN model to categorize hand-written numbers.
-The file ModelTrainer.py will load the dataset, train the model, then save it into a model.bin file.
-File ModelTester.py can be used to test the model's accuracy.
-At the current state, the model achieved the accuracy of 99.8% in training and 98.8% in testing.
+Description: The project is a beginner-level machine learning project that uses the MNIST database to train a convolutional neural network (CNN) to categorize handwritten numbers.
+The ModelTrainer.py file loads the dataset, trains the model, and saves it as a model.bin file.
+The model's accuracy currently stands at 99.8% in training and 98.8% in testing.

 Instructions:
 1. Install python 3.10 (or above)
 2. Install the required modules with pip install -r requirements.txt
-3. Run file ModelTrainer.py
+3. Run file ModelTrainer.py to train the model
-4. Run file ModelTester.py
+4. Run file ModelTester.py to test the model

+Author:
+Toan Nham
+nhamtd@mail.uc.edu